jeromerg/NGitVersion/README.md

 Out-of-the-box *NGitVersion* populates your DLLs with the following versions:

-- Short: `1.0.0.752`, where `752` is the *Git* auto-incremented version
+- Assembly Version: `1.0.0.752`, where `752` is the *Git* auto-incremented version
-- Long: `1.0.0.752, Hash b716d1b, BuildConfig DEBUG, HasLocalChange True`, where:
+- Assembly Informational Version: `1.0.0.752, Hash b716d1b, BuildConfig DEBUG, HasLocalChange True`, where:
     - `Hash` is the git "short hash" of the local checked-out commit
     - `BuildConfig` is the build configuration (`DEBUG` / `RELEASE`)
     - `HasLocalChange` tells whether some file has been locally edited

+*NGitVersion* introduces a C# project called *NGitVersion* that generates on build two files `GLobalAssemblyInfo.cs` and `GLobalAssemblyInfo.cpp`.
+Just reference the *NGitVersion* project and `GlobalAssemblyInfo.*` files in your existing projects in order to get it work with your own DLLs.

 *NGitVersion* is only a few lines of code.
+It is based on the template engine [StringTemplate](https://github.com/antlr/stringtemplate4) and the git-client [LibGit2Sharp](https://github.com/libgit2/libgit2sharp).

 You can easily:

-- Edit the templates, that generate the assembly metadata
+- Edit the templates, that generate the `GLobalAssemblyInfo.*` files
-- Edit the underlying model (edit major version, product name...)
+- Edit the underlying model `Model.cs` to change the major and minor version, product name...
-- Extend the underlying model (get environment info like OS, tool version, date)
+- Extend the underlying model
+    - to get more information from your Git repository (i.e. current branch, last commit description)
+    - to get additional information from your build environment, like OS version/architecture, tool version, date...
 - Add more templates
-	-  i.e. commit-list file, patch-file of local changes
+    -  i.e. to generate a file containing the commit-history, the git-patch for local changes

-*NGitVersion* is based on the template engine [StringTemplate](https://github.com/antlr/stringtemplate4) and the git-client [LibGit2Sharp](https://github.com/libgit2/libgit2sharp).

 Usage
 -----